Learning Disentangled Representation for One-shot Progressive Face Swapping: Conclusion and Future Work

+\begin{IEEEbiography}[{ }]{Chengzhong Xu} obtained the B.E. and M.S. degrees from Nanjing University in 1986, and 1989, respectively, and the Ph.D. degree from the University of Hong Kong in 1993, all in computer science and engineering.
+He is now a Chair Professor of Computer Science at the State Key Laboratory of Internet of Things for Smart City and the Dean of Faculty of Science and Technology, University of Macau, Macao SAR, China. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zhenan Sun} received the B.E. degree in industrial automation from Dalian University of Technology, Dalian, China, the M.S. degree in system engineering from Huazhong University of Science and Technology, Wuhan, China, and the Ph.D. degree in pattern recognition and intelligent systems from the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), Beijing, China, in 1999, 2002, and 2006, respectively.
-He is currently a professor at the Center for Research on Intelligent Perception and Computing, NLPR, CASIA.
-His research interests include biometrics, pattern recognition, and computer vision.
-He is a fellow of the International Association for Pattern Recognition (IAPR). \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Zhenan Sun} received the Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2006.
+He is a professor at New Laboratory of Pattern Recognition (NLPR), State Key Laboratory of Multimodal Artificial Intelligence Systems (MAIS), CASIA.
+His current research interests include biometrics, pattern recognition, and computer vision.
+He is a fellow of the IAPR, and an Associate Editor of the IEEE Transactions on Biometrics, Behavior, and Identity Science. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Ming-Hsuan Yang} is affiliated with University of California at Merced and Yonsei University.
+He served as program co-chair of ICCV 2019 and co-editor-in-chief of CVIU.
+He received Longuet-Higgins Prize in 2023, Best Paper Honorable Mention at CVPR 2018, NSF CAREER Award in 2012, and Google Faculty Award in 2009.
+He is a fellow of the IEEE and ACM. \end{IEEEbiography}